Loscutik/kood-lem-in/README.md

 To use the program, you need to have a text file, which contains the number of ants, the list of rooms with their coordinates, and the list of tunnels between the rooms.
 Please launch the program by using `go run . source.txt` command in your terminal, where "source.txt" should be replaced with the name of your text file.

 The pack also contains the file to test the program.
-To launch it, please just write `bash test.sh` in your terminal.
+To launch it, please just write `bash test.sh` in your terminal if you use Windows, or `./test.sh` for Linux.
 This will launch a script which will use some pre-installed lists of ant farm rooms to demonstrate how the program works.

 ### **How to read the results?**